Extremelyd1/HKMP.ExampleAddon/README.md

 # HKMP-ExampleAddon
-An example of a barebones addon using the HKMP API
+This repository serves as a barebones example of how to use the [HKMP](https://github.com/Extremelyd1/HKMP) API.
+It features a client and server addon that make use of networking to communication.
+Please visit the [HKMP wiki](https://github.com/Extremelyd1/HKMP/wiki) for more information and examples on how to use the API.